aws-samples/serverless-patterns/eventbridge-fan-in-terraform/README.md

     ```
     cd eventbridge-fan-in-terraform
     ```
-3. In the provider.tf file, add the regions where the Eventbuses exist in the provider block with alias "others".
-Also add the region where you want the central Eventbus to be created in the provider block with alias "central"
+3. In the provider.tf file, add the Regions where the Eventbuses exist in the provider block with alias "others".
+Also add the Region where you want the central Eventbus to be created in the provider block with alias "central"

 4. In the terraform.tfvars file, add the ARNs of the existing Eventbuses you want to aggregate.
-Note that all of these fan-in Eventbuses should exist in the same region.
+Note that all of these fan-in Eventbuses should exist in the same Region.

 5. From the command line, initialize Terraform:
     ```